Demonstrating Fault Tolerance with Automatic Try-Catch

 def launch_service( name, cpus, memory, gpus=None, disk="10Gi", min_replicas=0, max_replicas=10, tolerations=None, ): compute = kt.Compute( cpus=cpus, memory=memory, gpus=gpus, tolerations=tolerations, ).autoscale(min_replicas=min_replicas, max_replicas=max_replicas, concurrency=1) return kt.fn(process_file, f"service-{name}").to(compute)

-Code runs and calls this dummy processing function in a loop over 100 "files", failing over to larger and larger compute.
+This code illustrates how we can run and call the dummy processing function in a loop over 100 "files", failing over to larger and larger compute.
+In practice, you could use this approach to find the optimal instance size for your training workload.

 if __name__ == "__main__": filenames = [f"file{i}" for i in range(1, 100)] # Your files results = [] for name, config in INSTANCE_SIZES.items(): if len(filenames) > 0: failed_files = [] service = launch_service(name, **config) # Launch the next size up with ThreadPoolExecutor(max_workers=10) as executor: future_to_file = { executor.submit(service, filename): filename for filename in filenames } for future in as_completed(future_to_file): filename = future_to_file[future] try: results.append(future.result()) except Exception: failed_files.append(filename) filenames = failed_files print(f"Failed at size {name}: ", failed_files) service.teardown() # Release the resources print("Still failed ", failed_files) # Do something with this in practice